Pairwise Representation Learning for Event Coreference: for Coreference

+where $\circ$ is element-wise multiplication.
+Because these four arguments may not always exist in the local context, if one of the role is missing, then the corresponding $v^i_{\mathrm{role}}$ will be a zero vector.

-We keep the $v_{\mathrm{t}}$ as the main representation in \modelname, and let each of the remaining four arguments contributes a feature value indicating their own decisiveness.
-The feature value is learnt with a MLP as follows:
+We keep the $v_{\mathrm{t}}$ as the main representation in \modelname, and let each of the remaining four arguments contribute a feature value indicating their own decisiveness.
+The feature value is learnt with a multi-layer perceptron (MLP) as follows: